International & European Law School

 Indeed, the students are also confronted with other systems of thought and ways of building legal reasoning that gives them a more global view of law.
 This department’s objective is to train future lawyers who will be autonomous actors in their own education, capable of adapting themselves to changing environments and making their student and professional mobility a key asset in their careers.

 The IELS offers a set of courses in French, but also in English and/or German or Spanish.
-From undergraduate study through to Masters, it is a fully international syllabus.
-Students thereby profit from a widening of cultural horizons and a leading edge in knowledge of European and international legal systems.
+From Undergraduate Degrees to Masters, it is a fully international syllabus.
+Students thereby profit from a widening of cultural horizons and a leading edge in knowledge of European and International legal systems.

 One of the advantages of the International and European Law track is the regular intervention of legal professionals and practitioners from many different countries.
 The professionalism and enthusiasm of visiting professors from our partner universities or international institutions allow students to benefit from an innovative and refreshing pedagogical approach.
 Through original teaching and testing methods, students will be able to better grasp the particularities of legal reasoning in the UK, US, Germany, the Netherlands….